Financial Aid FAQs

 If I email, will someone respond and help me solve/address my problems/concerns?

 - Absolutely.
 Please remember that the emailing in text format from your phone, failure to use punctuation, and not addressing what your issue or concern is, does slow-down getting the response or help that you need.
 When you email, make sure to explain the problem or question.
 Make sure to mention who you are.
 Making sure to address your concerns and needs is important to AIAM’s FA Office, so allow us to best assist you by preparing before we respond!
 Emails are responded to within 24-48 hours.

-- Many students wish to see FA every day, and often at the same times.
-In order to best serve you, your FA staff preps each morning for the students on the calendar by reviewing all their FA information and is able to see them at the agreed upon time.
+- Many students wish to see FA every day, and often at the same time.
+In order to best serve you, your FA staff preps each morning for the students on the calendar by reviewing all their FA information and is able to see them at the agreed-upon time.
 By making and keeping an appointment, you are best helped by receiving undivided attention.

 OFFICE OF INSPECTOR GENERAL REFERRAL:

 It is important to provide accurate information regarding financial aid.
 If the Financial Aid Office has reason to believe that a student or parent has purportedly misrepresented facts relevant to the student’s financial aid application or has committed forgery or fraud, and/or has misrepresented their marital status or family size, the student will be contacted to meet with the Financial Aid Director to determine if misrepresentation was intentional.
 If it is determined that the student’s misrepresentation was intentional, forgery or fraud, the information will be forwarded to the office of Inspector General in writing by the Director of Financial Aid.